NetApp/harvest/docs/quickstart.md

 ### 3. Install Prometheus

-To install Prometheus, follow these steps:
+To install Prometheus, follow these steps.
+For more details see [Prometheus installation](https://prometheus.io/docs/prometheus/latest/installation/).

 ```bash
 PROMETHEUS_VERSION=2.49.1